From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 #

-“Darwin, please,” Anna scolds, “How many times have I told you to stop introducing me that way.”
+“Darwin, please,” Anna scolds.
+“How many times have I told you to stop introducing me that way.”

 “Like the archangel,” Anna replies with a warm smile.

-“Well,” Anna says uncertain what to make of that introduction, “you’re just one or two surnames short of being Spanish.”
+“Well,” Anna says uncertain what to make of that introduction.
+“You’re just one or two surnames short of being Spanish.”

-Darwin calmly sets the record straight, “I’m pretty sure John Paul Jones was neither Irish nor ever said that.”
+Darwin calmly sets the record straight.
+“I’m pretty sure John Paul Jones was neither Irish nor ever said that.”

-Silence quietly canvases the courtyard causing everyone a bit of discomfort that’s heightened by logistics given Gabe seems content to stand in front of Anna brandishing his devilish grin.
+Silence canvases the courtyard causing everyone a bit of discomfort that’s heightened by logistics given Gabe seems content to stand in front of Anna brandishing his devilish grin.

 “Gabe?”
 Darwin gently prods.